joshbegley/nyt-latest/README.md

 `A seven-ingredient summer dessert that tastes like a vacation.`\
 https://nytimes.com/2024/06/29/dining/atlantic-beach-pie.html

-**Biden heads to New York and New Jersey, hoping to reassure supporters after a dismal debate perfomance.**\
+**Biden heads to New York and New Jersey, hoping to reassure supporters after a dismal debate performance.**\
 `By Chris Cameron`\
 https://nytimes.com/live/2024/06/29/us/biden-trump-election-debate/biden-heads-to-new-york-and-new-jersey-hoping-to-reassure-supporters-after-a-dismal-debate-perfomance